 The Redvyn name popped up again in Virginia many years later….

-A small psychiatric facility named Providence House was founded in Hanover County in 1781.
+A small facility named Providence Home for Wayward Children was founded in Hanover County in 1781.
 The founder’s name was Emily Redvyn.
 No one at the time knew of the Redvyn name or it’s history in Massachusetts, and Emily was described as young and vibrant.
-Providence House was known to accept those with mental and physical handicaps, addictions, or just needing guidance.
-A few years went by and then reports of missing children began to spread throughout the settlements in the area.
+Providence was known to accept children who were abandoned, those with mental and physical handicaps, addictions, or just needing guidance.
+A few years went by and reports of missing children began to spread throughout the settlements in the area.
 Emily Redvyn was eventually arrested and sentenced to death for practicing witchcraft.
 The townsfolk first tried drowning her in a nearby lake without much success.
 She was then hanged from a tree.
 When a pulse was still found on her body, she was set on fire, decapitated, and disemboweled.
 Her remains were buried under the tree in which she hung.
 As the townsfolk

 ransacked her residence and went through her possessions, they found a book of spells.
 A local preacher, using what knowledge he gained from the book, was able to trap Emily’s soul from possessing any person or creature, forever encapsulating her in the void.
 Witches at the time were known to possess rabbits, not black cats, so all rabbits in the area were hunted and slaughtered, with their remains hung from Emily’s tree.
 It’s said the field where Emily’s body was buried was covered in red for days following her execution.